Basic Concepts on MDM

 - Navigate to AppBase Studio and run a Deploy (follow the instructions in chapter 5.
 Deploying a Solution).

-During this deployment, DCM will create the missing table(s) and relationship(s) of the model.
+During this deployment, DCM will create the model's missing table(s) and relationship(s).

 - Navigate to Setup -> Master Data Management -> Data Models